Marvin Jones Jr. Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 Matchup vs. Buffalo

-- The Bills have the NFL's best pass defense this season, surrendering 194.6 yards per game through the air.
+- This week Jones will face the NFL's best pass defense (194.6 yards allowed per game).

-- The Bills have allowed five touchdowns through the air (0.7 per game).
-They are first in the league in that category.

 Recent Performances

-- In last week's game against the Seahawks, Jones was targeted eight times and racked up five catches for 35 yards.
+- In last week's matchup with the Seahawks, Jones caught five passes for 35 yards while being targeted eight times.

-- Jones has racked up 160 yards in his last three games (53.3 receiving yards per game) with one touchdown, hauling in 13 balls on 24 targets.
+- In his last three games, Jones' 13 catches (on 24 targets) have led to 160 receiving yards (53.3 per game) and one touchdown.

 Jones' Jacksonville Teammates